 Peek

 Peek is to return the value of the highest priority element.
-The same as dequeue, we simply return the value of the element at highest index.
+You simply return the value of the element at the highest index.

 Java